 All of these measurements are taken before we go into surgery based on the patient's smile line.
 Everything is digitally designed.
 And then we go in, look into the scan, and depending on how much bone we have available, we place anywhere from four to six implants to provide a fixed prosthesis and stability for that prosthesis.

 In her case, we're planning to angle the implants to avoid the sinuses and place four implants, which will provide enough stability to give her a fixed prosthesis."

 "So we're done with Vicky's surgery, and here's what we did for her.
 We were able to place four implants for her.
 The implants in the back are angelated to avoid the sinuses.
-Now, every case does not look like this just because everybody has different anatomy, and the implants have to be placed based on every individual's physiology and the way their bone is.
+Now, every case does not look like this just because everybody has different anatomy, and the full mouth dental implants have to be placed based on every individual's physiology and the way their bone is.

 Another thing that we did for Vicky is that she had some teeth in the front part of her mouth, where there were some infections going on around the apices of her teeth.
 And what that was causing it was that it was blocking her nasal passage.
 After we removed those teeth, we cleaned out the abscess and everything.
 It opened up her airway, and she expressed how she can breathe much better.
 So a lot of times, these procedures and then you remove the offending tooth, it can help clear the sinuses and the nasal passage in the area.